-The Graston Technique is an advanced soft tissue treatment for muscle and scar tissue that restrict movement and cause pain.
+The Graston Technique is an advanced instrument assisted soft tissue treatment for muscle and scar tissue that restrict movement and cause pain.
 From a simple pulled muscle to an open wound, the body forms scar tissue to repair damaged tissues.
 Scar tissues do not function or have the same flexibility of normal muscle tissue.
 Fibrotic scar tissues accumulate over time and can cause stiffness, pain, and decrease physical performance.

 Originally developed by athletes, the Graston Technique is used by more than 18,000 clinicians worldwide.
 It is used by some 1,960 outpatient facilities, over 50 industrial sites, and by more than 280 professional and amateur sports organizations.